nicolasdao/lopdf/README.md

 ## Requirements

-- **Rust 1.85 or later** - This library uses Rust 2024 edition features
+- **Rust 1.85 or later** - Required for Rust 2024 edition features and object streams support
 - To check your Rust version: `rustc --version`
 - To update Rust: `rustup update`